The Chiral Domain of a Camera Arrangement: Summary

 The equations and inequalities describing the chiral joint image are the chiral analogs of the familiar multiview constraints.
 They lay the foundations for the development of a theory of chiral reconstruction.
 Our algebraic descriptions of the chiral domain and the chiral joint image can be used to enforce chirality when solving reconstruction or triangulation problems.
 Similarly, the chiral joint image can be used to constrain the region used for stereo matching.

-The chiral domain also provides a polyhedral derivation of Hartley's chiral inequalities whose feasibility characterizes when a projective reconstruction can be made chiral by a homography.
-A similar result is given for Euclidean cameras.
-Our polyhedral formulation also extends to quasi-affine transformations which are central to Hartley's work on chirality.
+The chiral domain framework also readily gives rise to quasi-affine transformations which are central to Hartley's work on chirality.
+This allows us to recover Hartley's chiral inequalities whose feasibility characterizes when a projective reconstruction can be made chiral by a homography.
 Our approach provides a simple proof of the hard direction of Hartley's theorem that says that a two-view reconstruction can be made chiral by a homography if and only if the reconstruction satisfies a sign condition.
 We provide an example to show that such a sign condition does not suffice when there are more than two cameras.
+By extending the definition of chirality to all of $\mathbb{P}^3$ we are also able to extend Hartley's results to Euclidean cameras.